This section responds to the Learning Collaborative’s priority of advancing implementation science. It describes tools to:

 Chart shows flow of a generic implementation framework.
 Top arrow points from

-implementation, and depict circular relationships between strategies, evaluations and
+process of implementation, and depict circular relationships between strategies,

 Tabak and colleagues provide an comprehensive review of models specifically designed for use by scientific researchers in health (Tabak et al., 2012).
 Many of these grew out of E. Rogers’ seminal Diffusion of Innovations Theory which describes the ways that innovations diffuse and the role for dissemination in increasing the speed of innovation transfer from scientific research to end users (Nilsen, 2015; Rogers, 1995).
 Tabak and colleagues identified 61 models for dissemination and/or implementation research with application in community- or organizational-level dissemination.
 They categorize the models in an extensive table that reflects whether the model relates to dissemination and/or relates to implementation, a rating of flexibility reflecting a continuum of broad and malleable constructs to more fixed operational ones, as well as the level within The Social-Ecological Model addressed by the specific IS model (Tabak et al., 2012).